 - Select interviewers (SMEs)

-- We need 3 SMEs for resume review, and 4 for interviews.
+- We need four SMEs for interviews.
 These can't be the same people for each candidate.
 So this points to the need for a fairly large pool.
 8-10 is probably a minimum for most positions.

 - Select Senior Interviewer(s)